latticesurgery-com/liblsqecc/README.md

  * Single qubit gates must be in the form `g q[n];` where `g` is one of `h`,`x`,`z`,`s`,`t` and `n` is a non-negative integer
  * CNOTs must be in the form `cx q[n],q[m];` where `n` and `m` are non-negative.
 Target comes first, as per [OpenQASM convention (Fig 2)](https://arxiv.org/pdf/1707.03429.pdf).
  * Supports some basic annotations such as: `cx q[0],q[7]; // %ZXWithMBMTargetFirst,AncillaNextToTarget`
+ * Program must begin with `OPENQASM 2.0;` in the first line

+In progress:
  * Working on adding support for `rz` and `crz`.
 Needs integration with a Solovay-Kitaev decomposer.

 ### The `liblsqecc` library